shahnupur1901/Filtrone-App/README.md

 For Myntra Hackathon

-Video Drive Link :https://drive.google.com/drive/folders/1OFHx5us2bGQDYpoJvmoO8qBveIiWOpeF To check out the examples of the outputs of the model : go to Filtrone Model
+Video Drive Link :https://drive.google.com/drive/folders/1OFHx5us2bGQDYpoJvmoO8qBveIiWOpeF To check out the examples of the outputs of the model : go to FiltroneExamples.pdf

 Github code guide :
 The Deep Learning Models are in the DeepLearningModels folder with the Google Colab files attached.